Aerodymier/SliderModule/README.md

 Add this to your [dependencies]:

 ```
-SliderModule = "aerodymier/slidermodule@^0.1.2"
+SliderModule = "aerodymier/slidermodule@^0.2.0"
 ```

-... or just get it from Roblox creator marketplace:
+... or just get it from Roblox creator marketplace (might be out of date):

 https://www.roblox.com/library/10138561854/SliderModule